luochang212/weibo-analysis/README.md

 A simple project to analyze my weibo data.

-it also help me to get familiar with the operations of String, csv, list, pandas and numpy in Python.
+It also help me to get familiar with the operations of String, csv, list, pandas and numpy in Python.

 ## Chinese info